ufechner7/KiteModels.jl/docs/src/types.md

 ```@docs
 KPS3
 ```
-This file stores the state of the one point model.
+This struct stores the state of the one point model.
 Only in unit tests it is allowed to access the members directly, otherwise use the input and output functions.